hilman-firdd/hilman-firdd/README.md

 - 🌱 &nbsp; I’m currently learning.
 - 🌱 &nbsp; DevOps and Javascript Expert.
 - 🌱 &nbsp; AI Enthusiast.
-- 🌱 &nbsp; Also to become a powerman software tester, manual and automation.
+- 🌱 &nbsp; Also to become a powerman software tester, sdet, qa engineer manual and automation.
 - 💬 &nbsp; I speak English 🏴󠁧󠁢󠁥󠁮󠁧󠁿 and Indonesian Language 🇮🇩
 - 📫 &nbsp; I can be reached at `halo@hilmanfirdd.my.id`.
 See you in my gmail 👋